Sexually transmitted and blood-borne infections (STBBIs) and pregnancy

 These complications can be avoided or their effects limited by following recommendations for the assessment of pregnant women’s sexual health and STBBI screening during pregnancy.

-STBBI screening during pregnancy care
+STBBI treatments during pregnancy

 When a pregnant woman has an STBBI, several treatments can prevent complications associated with the transmission of infections to newborns.